1. Chemical Structures and Properties

 - Excessive Alcohol Consumption: Alcohol can interfere with the absorption and metabolism of carotenoids, leading to decreased levels in the body.

-- High Doses of Vitamin A: Since Beta Carotene can be converted into vitamin A, excessive intake of preformed vitamin A may affect the conversion rate and overall balance of carotenoids.
+- High Doses of Vitamin A: Since beta carotene can be converted into vitamin A, excessive intake of preformed vitamin A may affect the conversion rate and overall balance of carotenoids.

 - Caffeine: Some studies suggest that caffeine can inhibit the absorption of certain carotenoids, potentially reducing their health benefits.